xyproto/png2svg/README.md

 This may change over time, check out the excellent [caniuse.com](https://caniuse.com/css-crisp-edges) page.

+Right now, Chrome does not support `image-rendering: crisp-edges`, while Firefox does not support `image-rendering: pixelated`.

+Using SVG to get crisp images has the advantage of not relying on CSS that may differ from browser to browser.

 Other comparisons:

 | 302x240 PNG image          | 302x240 SVG image (limited to 4096 colors)  |